KernelHaven/srcMLExtractor/README.md

 ## License

-This plugin is licensed under GPLv3.
-Another license would be possible with following restrictions:
+This plugin is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).

+Another license would be possible with the following restriction:
-The plugin contains [srcML](http://srcml.org/) which is under GPL-3.0.
-We do not link against [srcML](http://srcml.org/), so technically we are not infected by GPL.
-However a release under a license other than GPL-3.0 would require the removal of the contained [srcML](http://srcml.org/).
+* The plugin contains [srcML](https://www.srcml.org/) which is under GPLv3.
+We do not link against srcML, so technically we are not infected by GPL.
+However a release under a license other than GPLv3 would require the removal of the contained srcML.